Evolving good governance practices in sport

 - The Executive Master in European Sport Governance: A Winning Model for Educating Sport Leaders for Tomorrow?

-Case studies on national sport organizations
+Case studies about national sport organizations

 - Canada’s Not-for-Profit Corporations Act: A Winning Model for Modernizing Governance Standards in Sport Governing Bodies?